psychelzh/cpmr/cran-comments.md

 These are corrected and begin a new submission.
 And "connectome" is correct spelling so I keep it as is.

+### Second submission

+The main issue for this submission is to enhance the description of the package based on the feedback from the first submission.
+The following changes are made:

+* Added a simple description of the method and doi link to the reference paper.
+* Fixed issue of package name in LICENSE file.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes